-Another strategy if you’re ordering multiple containers is to have them delivered one at a time (called “staggered deliveries”) so you can load the first and see how much more space you still need.
-That way, you can adjust the next container order if needed.
+Another strategy for renting a storage container is to have them delivered one at a time (called “staggered deliveries”), so you can load the first and see how much more space you still need.
+That way, you can adjust the next container order, if needed.

 But choosing a container size really depends on the size of your household, how much stuff you have, and how much downsizing you’re willing to do.
 Which leads us to our next tip…